BrandLight vs Evertune: AEO Platform Comparison

 This space is still forming.
 AI-mediated search isn't settled, and new interfaces are still rolling out.
 But the early signals are clear enough to act on.
 What shows up in AI search results is often an interpretation, shaped as much by structure and repetition as by intent.
 Whether you choose to optimize in real time or study the patterns before responding, the key is knowing how your brand is already being reconstructed.

-This analysis is based on primary source research conducted in July 2025.
+This analysis is based on primary source research conducted through August 2025.
 Platform capabilities are evolving quickly.
 These strategic positions reflect the best available information at the time of writing and are intended to guide fit-to-need decisions.
 They do not imply permanent technical limitations.

 Sources